wuxxin/infra-shared/docs/templating.md

 ### jinja

+- jinja_run
-jinja_run: renders a template string with environment, with optional includes from searchpath
+    - renders a template string with environment, with optional includes from searchpath
+- jinja_run_template
-jinja_run_template: renders a template file available from searchpath with environment
+    - renders a template file available from searchpath with environment

 #### file related custom filter